-People also often say spaces of liminality give us a fresh start.
+People also often say liminal space gives us a fresh start.
 We can put aside the things we didn’t like from a past situation and start afresh with a new positive outlook.

 3. Creativity and innovation

 Liminal spaces can be scary and uncomfortable.
 When we don’t know what’s coming, we’ll often feel anxious and sick in the stomach.
 Physically, they can also be empty and spooky, such as empty stairwells.